Healthdirect Free Australian health advice you can count on.

 Lost or displaced teeth

-It is important to handle the tooth by the crown and to avoid touching the root.
+It is important to handle the tooth by the crown (the white part of the tooth) and to avoid touching the root.

-If parts of your tooth have broken off, these should be placed in milk or a sterile saline solution and taken to your dentist.
+If part of your tooth has broken off, this should be placed in milk or a sterile saline (salt) solution and taken to your dentist.

-If you have swelling, try using a cold compress against the side of your face to relieve pain and reduce the swelling.
+If you have swelling, try using a cold compress against the side of your face.
+This can help relieve pain and reduce the swelling.
 Wrap an ice pack in a cloth before placing it against your skin.
+Go to your dentist to get it assessed.

 How is a dental injury treated?

-If the pulp of a tooth (the inside of the tooth) has been injured, you may need root canal therapy.
+If the tooth has broken and the pulp of a tooth (the inside of the tooth) has been injured, you may need root canal therapy.

-If the tooth can’t be saved, then your dentist will discuss options with you.
-Some very severe dental injuries need surgery.
+If a damaged tooth can’t be saved, your dentist will discuss the options with you.
+Some very severe dental injuries, such as a fractured jaw, may need surgery.

 Can a dental injury be prevented?